Wondering what to serve with tacos? Upgrade taco night with these 25 tasty side dishes!

 I am in no way undermining Mexico’s contributions to the world, tacos are just that good.

 It’s definitely a party in my mouth!
 Seriously, whoever invented tacos deserves an award.

 Whether you prefer the classic Mexican soft taco or the crunchy American hard shell taco, these sides will not disappoint.

 Let’s start with the classics, shall we?
 If you will serve tacos at your next feast, chances are you’re going for a Mexican theme, right?

 You most likely already have some salsa prepared for your tacos, so there’s very little effort required to prepare this.

 Another thing I like about chips is that they’re filling, so they’ll help keep your friends full.
 Happy tummies mean a happy party!

-It has mostly the same ingredients – cabbage and red onion but it uses vinaigrette instead of mayo.
+It has mostly the same ingredients: cabbage and red onion, but it uses vinaigrette instead of mayo.
 This is why I love serving this dish with tacos.

-Apart from the ingredients I’ve mentioned, Mexican coleslaw also has corn, black beans, chopped peppers, avocado, jalapeno, cilantro and finally, cumin two ways.
+Apart from the ingredients I’ve mentioned, Mexican coleslaw also has corn, black beans, chopped peppers, avocado, jalapeno, cilantro, and finally, cumin two ways.

 Rice is the staple carb in Mexico, so don’t be surprised to see it in many classic Mexican dishes.
 Tacos being one of them.